Compiled by the Road Trip Alberta team

 Photos by Kimberlee Billows and Marianne Buerger

-When we started Road Trip Alberta, our plan was to not only help Albertans and visitors plan their travels around this beautiful province, but also to inspire people to broaden their horizons.
-We want travelers to look beyond the top ten lists of what to see/do/eat and to poke around less-visited spots.
+When we started Road Trip Alberta, our plan was to not only help Albertans and visitors plan their travels around this beautiful province but also to inspire people to broaden their horizons.
+We want travellers to look beyond the top ten lists of what to see/do/eat and to poke around less-visited spots.

 Would you travel to over 90 towns and cities in Alberta to visit every Home Hardware store?

 It all started with a trip to Jasper in 2015 where the idea for the “Home Hardware Around Alberta Tour” was born.
 Kimberlee and her friend Marianne Buerger, also based in Edmonton, proceeded to complete this mammoth challenge over four years and were joined by friends Caryn and Cindy for parts of the journey.
 Most of it was accomplished in day trips, but longer jaunts (up to 4 days) took them to the farther corners of the province.

 They started each day with a selfie in the vehicle, and also have photos in front of every Home Hardware they visited.
 Along the way, it was their goal to eat at local restaurants only (no chains), and affirm that 99% of them were great choices.
 They also made side trips to see roadside attractions if they were close.

 And it hasn’t stopped there.
 They were invited to have lunch with the owners of the Redwater Home Hardware so that they could share stories of their journey, and if new stores come up or are renamed they will make a special effort to visit them as well.
 They have even incorporated their pursuit into trips beyond Alberta – just this June they visited 6 stores in southeastern British Columbia.

 It is a road trip like no other we’ve heard of, and so we were eager to ask Kimberlee and Marianne a few questions about their Home Hardware quest.